 (b) Denial of license application.
-DADS may deny a license application for the reasons set out in §97.21 of this chapter (relating to Denial of an Application or a License).
+HHSC may deny a license application for the reasons set out in §558.21 of this chapter (relating to Denial of an Application or a License).

 (c) Suspension or revocation.

-(1) DADS may suspend or revoke an agency's license if the license holder, the controlling person, the affiliate, the administrator, or the alternate administrator:
+(1) HHSC may suspend or revoke an agency's license if the license holder, the controlling person, the affiliate, the administrator, or the alternate administrator:

 (A) fails to comply with this chapter;

-(B) fails to comply with the statute; or
+(B) fails to comply with the Statute; or

 (C) violates Texas Occupations Code, §102.001 (relating to Soliciting Patients; Offense) and §102.006 (relating to Failure to Disclose; Offense).

-(2) DADS may suspend or revoke an agency's license to provide licensed and certified home health services if the agency fails to maintain its certification qualifying the agency as a certified agency, as referenced in Health and Safety Code, §142.011(c).
+(2) HHSC may suspend or revoke an agency's license to provide licensed and certified home health services if the agency fails to maintain its certification qualifying the agency as a certified agency, as referenced in Health and Safety Code, §142.011(c).

 (d) Administrative penalties.

-(1) DADS may assess an administrative penalty against an agency in accordance with §97.602 of this chapter (relating to Administrative Penalties).
+(1) HHSC may assess an administrative penalty against an agency in accordance with §558.602 of this chapter (relating to Administrative Penalties).

-(2) DADS may consider the assessment of past administrative penalties when considering another enforcement action against an agency.
+(2) HHSC may consider the assessment of past administrative penalties when considering another enforcement action against an agency.

 (e) Immediate licensure suspension or revocation.
-DADS may immediately suspend or revoke an agency's license when the health and safety of persons are threatened.
+HHSC may immediately suspend or revoke an agency's license when the health and safety of persons are threatened.

-(1) If DADS issues an order for immediate suspension or revocation of the agency's license, DADS provides immediate notice to the controlling person, administrator, or alternate administrator of the agency by fax and either by certified mail with return receipt requested or hand-delivery.
+(1) If HHSC issues an order for immediate suspension or revocation of the agency's license, HHSC provides immediate notice to the controlling person, administrator, or alternate administrator of the agency by fax and either by certified mail with return receipt requested or hand-delivery.
 The notice includes:

 (A) the action taken;